WHAT ARE LUTS AND WHY DO YOU NEED THEM?

 SO WHAT DOES THIS HAVE TO DO WITH SMARTPHONES?

-Several smartphone apps let you shoot in a Log or Flat gamma profiles including Blackmagic, FiLMiC Pro, Cinema P3, Moment and now with the 15 Pro/Max the native camera app even shoots Apple Log - so it means a lot actually.
+Several smartphone apps let you shoot in a Log or Flat gamma profiles including Blackmagic, FiLMiC Pro, Cinema P3, Moment and now with the 15 or 16 Pro/Max the native camera app shoots Apple Log - so it means a lot actually.

 Applying 3D LUTs to footage shot in Log or Flat can not only drastically speed up the color correction and grading process, but maybe more importantly - LUTs can quickly and easily get your footage looking great without having to be an experienced colorist.